That Enigmatic Place Called Los Altos De Jalisco

 Europeans really wanted that silver.

-Every society in the way of the Silver Route was exterminated or quasi-exterminated, but not without forcing them first to work as mitayos in the mines (or achichincles if they were children); because if there is something more despicable than robbing millions of people of their land and natural resources so that they will struggle for centuries to come, that's making them carry out the extraction process for you.
+Every society in the way of the Silver Route was quasi-exterminated, but not without forcing them first to work as mitayos in the mines (or achichincles if they were children); because if there is something more despicable than robbing millions of people of their land and natural resources so that they will struggle for centuries to come, that's making them carry out the extraction process for you.
 This is most evident in the convex surface between Guadalajara and the silver-mining cities (which is another way to define Los Altos de Jalisco).

 I am going out in the wild a little bit with this conclusion, but it's hard not to reach it once you put all the pieces of the puzzle together.
 The events are old enough and Mexico irrelevant enough and misunderstood enough to not merit further investigation.
 Some sources claim the Chichimeca were not destroyed, but "integrated".
 The material basis for this claim is the fact that the Spanish really had a hard time winning this protracted war (and indigenous ancestry is still clearly present, Chichimeca or not).
 I am skeptical.
 Look again at those cross markings in the map above, they stand for extinct languages.
 The Chichimeca patches are marked in dark red because evidence (small word samples from early Spanish sources) is only enough to establish their membership to the Utoh-Aztecan family, they weren't necessarily part of the same sub-branch.
 We simply don't know a whole lot about them, but we know they lived above Europe's trust fund over an area the size of Romania.
 The nomadic Chichimeca societies as such disappeared early, maybe in the late 16th century or early 17th century (historians mark the end of the Chichimeca War in 1590).
 For the Guamares of Guanajuato, the first Chichimecas who would have greeted the Spanish, I could not even find indications that their language was Utoh-Aztecan indeed.

 You need to account for the fact that this part of central Mexico, the richest region in colonial Mexico, is not only very high on Euro-Mexicans but also devoid of the indigenous cultures that used to be there.
 As an explanation we are faced with a combination of mass European migration and genocide.
 The exact formula is a mystery, but I am extremely skeptical of the idea that it was all amicably worked out through assimilation.
-At the very least you need to acknowledge that there was officially a war between the strongest empire at the time and the Chichimeca for no less than 50 years, and that the whole apparatus depended on indigenous people working in the mines under near-slavery conditions for centuries to come.
+At the very least you need to acknowledge that there was officially a war between the strongest empire at the time and the Chichimeca for no less than 50 years, and that the whole apparatus depended on indigenous people working in the mines under Medieval serfdom conditions for centuries to come.
 I mean, like most cities in the region, my hometown was literally born as a military outpost to make sure silver reached its destination at Seville, Antwerp, the Vatican or Manila.

 It turns out that soldiers travel a lot.